isomerpages/govtech-corp/media/technews/_posts/2020-06-24-post-Doubling down on cloud to deliver better government services.md

 <h3>Robust partnerships</h3>
 <p>More will be done to provide opportunities for the private sector to support
 the cloud-first drive.</p>
-<p>This year, GovTech awarded 17 companies in a co-development tender to&nbsp;
+<p>This year, GovTech awarded 17 companies in a co-development tender to&nbsp;support
-<a href="https://www.tech.gov.sg/media/technews/govt-award-up-ict-contracts" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">support public agencies embarking on agile-based projects</a>&nbsp;by
-leveraging the SGTS — with requirements to develop applications that can be hosted on the cloud.</p>
+public agencies embarking on agile-based projects&nbsp;by leveraging the SGTS — with requirements to develop applications that can be hosted on the cloud.</p>
 <p>One of the companies, Ufinity, an IT solutions engineering company, welcomed
 the focus on government-industry collaboration.</p>
 <p>The company’s chief executive Tung Teck Lee said: “We are glad to have